elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Since Singleton objects are intended to exist for the program's lifespan, they are not subject to regular garbage collection.
+  <div><strong>Interview Response:</strong> In JavaScript, Singletons aren't garbage collected while the application is running because they're globally accessible and not dereferenced, hence, considered still "in use" by the garbage collector.
   </div>
   </div>
 </details>